COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Retroperitoneal dissection of lymph nodes is not helpful in the management of children, and potential morbidity of the surgery is not justified by the information obtained.
 In men who have undergone RPLND, chemotherapy is employed immediately on first evidence of recurrence.

-A randomized, controlled trial compared a single cycle of BEP chemotherapy to RPLND in 382 patients.
+A randomized, controlled trial compared a single cycle of BEP chemotherapy with RPLND in 382 patients.
 The 2-year recurrence-free survival rates were 99.5% with chemotherapy versus 91.9% with RPLND (absolute difference = 7.6%; 95% CI, 3.1%–12.1%).
 There were no treatment-related or cancer-specific deaths in either arm of the study.

 Several phase II studies and case series reporting the results after two cycles of BEP in intermediate- or high-risk patients have identified relapse rates ranging from 0% to 4% (average = 2.4%).
 Fewer than 1% of patients in these series died of testicular cancer.
 While chemotherapy produces the lower relapse rate and a comparable disease-specific survival rate compared with RPLND or surveillance, it is unknown whether a brief course of chemotherapy results in late toxic effects or an increased risk of late relapse.
 Longer follow-up is awaited.